 Audeze LCD-4 Frequency Response

-The Audeze LCD-4 (link to compare prices on Amazon and B&H Photo/Video) is a pair of high-end planar magnetic headphones with an open-back circumaural fit.
+The Audeze LCD-4 (link to check the price at B&H Photo/Video) is a pair of high-end planar magnetic headphones with an open-back circumaural fit.
 The LCD-4s have a frequency response range of 5 Hz to 50,000 Hz.

 Once again, Audeze does not publish a frequency response graph.
 The following graph is from the research conducted by Inner Fidelity: